devonfox/synthpy/README.md

 As development progressed, we were able to implement polyphony, and even enabled support for sustain pedals.
 This required some changes to our initial design, however.
 A Note class was added to allow for tracking the state of notes; this helped with the implementation of release as well.

-The end result is Wonderbread, a polyphonic synth with ADSR (and sustain pedal support), two wave types (sine and square), and a distortion effect called "Toaster".
+The end result is Wonderbread, a polyphonic synth with Amp ADSR (and sustain pedal support), two wave types (sine and square), and a distortion effect called "Toaster".

 ###  How It Went